jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.40 Ln

-Returns the natural logarithm of values in a raster.
+Returns the natural logarithm of values in a raster..

 *Parameters*: